 What a bus or coach driver does

-Holding a bus or coach driving licence will allow you to work for a company or organisation driving your vehicle locally, nationally or across Europe.
+Becoming a PCV Driver and holding a bus or coach driving licence will allow you to work for a company or organisation driving your vehicle locally, nationally or across Europe.

 As a coach driver, you can drive long distance:

 - day trips or airport services